Cyber Security for Critical Infrastructure

 Innovative SCADA Cybersecurity Training Using Network Digital Twins

-Explore our unique solution for protecting Critical Infrastructure using EXata for Cyber-Physical Systems (EXata CPS), and our Network Dense Trainer (NDT).
+Explore our unique solution for protecting Critical Infrastructure using EXata for Cyber-Physical Systems (EXata CPS), and our Network Defense Trainer (NDT).
 NDT leverages EXata CPS network modeling capabilities and provides additional capabilities to identify and log human actions, correlating those actions with cyber-attack progression, network performance, and cyber-physical system behavior.

 - The impact of cyber-attacks on critical SCADA operations